Tim Cook Meets Chinese Market Regulator Following Controversy Over Hong Kong Protest App - The Mac Observer

-Tim Cook met the head of China’s State Administration for Market Regulation Xiao Yaqing on Friday.
+Tim Cook met the head of China’s State Administration for Market Regulation, Xiao Yaqing, on Friday.
 It followed controversy over Apple’s removal of an app used by pro-democracy protestors in Hong Kong.

 Tim Cook Goes to China